ava-labs/avalanche-docs/docs/subnets/avalanche-subnet-faucet.md

   Subnet can set its drop limits.
 The above message suggests that you have reached your drop limit, that is the number of times you could request coins within the window of X minutes.
 You should try requesting after X minutes.
-If you are facing this problem, even when you are requesting for the first time in the window, you may be behind some proxy, WiFi, or VPN service that is also being used by some other user.
+If you are facing this problem, even when you are requesting for the first time in the window, you may be behind some proxy, Wi-Fi, or VPN service that is also being used by some other user.

 - **CAPTCHA verification failed!
 Try refreshing** We are using v3 of [Google's reCAPTCHA](https://developers.google.com/recaptcha/docs/v3).
-This version uses scores between 0 and 1 to rate the interaction of humans with the website, with 0 being the most suspicious one.
+This version uses scores between 0 and 1 to rate the interaction of humans with the site, with 0 being the most suspicious one.
   You do not have to solve any puzzle or mark the **I am not a Robot** checkbox.
 The score will be automatically calculated.
 We want our users to score at least 0.3 to use the faucet.
 This is configurable, and we will update the threshold after having broader data.
 But if you are facing